 I am responsible for the curriculum in Algebra of the

 master program in Mathematics at the University of Parma and

 the courses Topics in Algebra (Algebra Superiore 1),

 Topics in Representation Theory (Algebra Superiore 2),

 courses are generally held during the second semester (Spring).

-In the past years, I taught similar advanced courses such as Topics in Rings and Representation Theory at the University of Edinburgh (an introductory course on infinite-dimensional Kac-Moody algebras), Topics in Algebra (an introduction to Quantum Groups) and Topics in Topology (infinite-dimensional Lie groups) at the University of Southern California as part of the Ph.D. program.
+I taught similar advanced courses such as Topics in Rings and Representation Theory at the University of Edinburgh (an introductory course on infinite-dimensional Kac-Moody algebras), Topics in Algebra (an introduction to Quantum Groups) and Topics in Topology (infinite-dimensional Lie groups) at the University of Southern California as part of the Ph.D. program.